© Crown copyright 2018

 DIT provides free international export sales leads from its worldwide network.
 Find export opportunities in Cyprus.

-Find high value public procurement notices from the from the EU and European Economic Area (EEA) on Tenders Electronic Daily (TED).
+Find high value public procurement notices from the EU and European Economic Area (EEA) on Tenders Electronic Daily (TED).

 5.1 Energy sector in Cyprus